Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 Economic substance

-Many jurisdictions impose economic-substance requirements: an entity carrying on relevant activities must have adequate people, premises and expenditure and be genuinely "directed and managed" in the jurisdiction.
-A paper-only entity can fail substance tests, lose the intended treatment, and create reporting and credibility problems.
-Substance is the condition for the structure to mean anything — fact-specific.
+Many jurisdictions impose economic-substance requirements: an entity carrying on relevant activities must have adequate people, premises and expenditure, and be genuinely "directed and managed" in the jurisdiction.
+A paper-only entity can fail those substance tests, lose the intended treatment, and create reporting and credibility problems.
+Substance is the condition for the structure to mean anything, and it is fact-specific.

 Place of effective management